Dog and Animal Bite Attorney Serving Fontana

 Injured by a Dog or other Animal in Fontana?
 We Can Help.

 The Centers for Disease Control and Prevention report that there are more than 74.8 million dog in the United States.
 Furthermore, additional statistics reveal that more than 4.7 million individuals each year are bitten by dogs with a large percentage of this group, estimated at 70%, comprising children.
 While many states hold dog owners liable for attacks if the dog owner knowingly kept a dog that had previously bitten another individual or had a violent nature, but the state of California holds dog owners liable for attacks even if they are not knowledgeable of this information.
 This law protects the rights of victims in Fontana, CA if they were attacked by a dog and are looking to recover financial compensation.
-Dog and animal bite cases can vary based on many relevant and present factors, so an experienced injury attorney serving Fontana, who understand the nuances of dog and animal bite cases can significantly increase the chances of favorable outcomes.
+According to Fontana Animal Control, dog and animal bite cases can vary based on many relevant and present factors, so an experienced injury attorney serving Fontana, who understand the nuances of dog and animal bite cases can significantly increase the chances of favorable outcomes.

 Justin King – Dog & Animal Bite Injury Attorney Serving Victims in Fontana.